netdata/netdata/docs/configure/nodes.md

 For example, you might want to increase metrics retention, configure a collector based on your infrastructure's unique setup, or secure the local dashboard by restricting it to only connections from `localhost`.

-Whatever the reason, Netdata users should know how to configure individual nodes so they can act decisively if they need to quickly change how the Netdata Agent monitors their infrastructure.
+Whatever the reason, Netdata users should know how to configure individual nodes to act decisively if an incident, anomaly, or change in infrastructure affects how their Agents should peform.

 ## The Netdata config directory

 On most Linux systems, using our [recommended one-line installation](/docs/get/README.md#install-the-netdata-agent), the **Netdata config directory** is `/etc/netdata/`.
-The config directory contains a number of configuration files with the `.conf` extension, a few directories, and a shell script named `edit-config`.
+The config directory contains several configuration files with the `.conf` extension, a few directories, and a shell script named `edit-config`.

 > Some operating systems will use `/opt/netdata/etc/netdata/` as the config directory.
 If you're not sure where yours